Ireland boating holidays and canal cruises

 The waterway itself is now a magnificent and sensitive restoration of the former canal.
 The 63km long canal has 16 locks, electronically operated by "smart card", built and then faced with the original 19th Century hand cut stone work.

-From our Narrowboat base at Ballinamore you head north on the Shannon-Erne Waterway to reach the Erne, the second great Irish river system, with two great Loughs leading north into Northern Ireland through Enniskillen to Belleek.
+From Ballinamore you head north on the Shannon-Erne Waterway to reach the Erne, the second great Irish river system, with two great Loughs leading north into Northern Ireland through Enniskillen to Belleek.

 From Ballinamore reach Ballyconnell and Belturbet, both with a strong folk tradition, then onwards into County Fermanagh, a land of lakes, a paradise for birdspotters, botanists and fisherman, and your introduction to Northern Ireland.